Laser (dinghy): Laser Standard

 The Laser Standard, or ILCA 7, is the original Laser rig.
-It has been sailed as the Olympic men's singlehanded dinghy since the 1996 Atlanta Olympics.
+It has been sailed as the Olympic men's singlehanded dinghy since the 1996 Atlanta Olympics.The Standard Laser uses a Portsmouth Yardstick of 1101for racing involving other classes.
+US Sailing sets its North American yardstick at DPN = 91.1.

 Laser Radial

 In Europe the smaller Laser Radial, or ILCA 6, has surpassed the original Laser Standard sail in popularity and replaced the Europe Dinghy as the Women's Singlehanded Dinghy for the 2008 Olympics.
-The Radial uses the same hull and fittings as the Laser Standard, but has a smaller sail (5.8 m²) than the Standard with a different cut, and has a shorter lower mast section.
+The Radial uses the same hull and fittings as the Laser Standard, but has a smaller sail (5.8 m2) than the Standard with a different cut, and has a shorter lower mast section.
 Optimal weight for this rig is 121 to 159 lb.
-The Laser Radial rig has a UK Portsmouth Yardstick number of 1139.
+The Laser Radial rig has a UK Portsmouth Yardstick number of 1150.
+Its DPN is 96.7.

 Laser 4.7

 A smaller sail plan for the Laser, the Laser 4.7 or ILCA 4, was developed about a decade after the Laser Radial.
 The sail area was reduced by 35% from the Standard (from 7 to 4.7 m2) with a shorter, pre-bent bottom mast section, allowing even lighter sailors to sail it.
 The same formula as the Radial is kept.
 The hull is the same as the Standard and Radial.
 The optimal weight for this rig is 110–145 lb, thus becoming an ideal boat for young sailors moving from the Optimist/RS Tera who are still too light for a normal Laser.
-The Laser 4.7 rig has a UK Portsmouth Yardstick number of 1200.
+The Laser 4.7 rig has a UK Portsmouth Yardstick number of 1210.
+Its DPN is 95.4.